What Makes Pre-trained Language Models Better Zero-shot Learners?: Experiments

+\paragraph{Comparison to random baselines:} The results of the Perplection variants and their corresponding random counterparts were compared in Table \ref{tab:method}.
+It can be seen that when using manually crafted templates with both BERT and RoBERTa, Perplection was able to actively select more useful templates compared to the random selection, as indicated by the significant improvement in performance (MRandomB vs. MPerplectionB and MRandomR vs. MPerplectionR).
+Also, when using automatically generated templates, Perplection is able to choose more effective templates, particularly when using RoBERTa (ARandomR vs. APerplectionR).
+These findings suggest that the templates selected by perplexity are more useful and deliver better performance.
+However, results also show that Perplection is less effective when automatically generated templates are used, which will be discussed in the next section.\looseness=-1

+\paragraph{Manual templates vs. automatic templates:} Table \ref{tab:method} shows that variants using manually generated templates outperform their counterparts using automatically generated templates.
+We conjecture that the poor quality of automatically generated templates may hinder the performance of Perplection.
+In other words, the pool of automatically generated templates may be insufficient in diversity for Perplection to have an impact.

+As illustrated in Table \ref{tab:template}, the majority of automatic template texts display minimal variations and lack coherence, which is in stark contrast to the manual templates.
+In this case, templates tend to generate similar perplexities, leading to little distinction between them based on perplexity.
+To illustrate this, we report the standard deviation of perplexity for both manual templates and automatic templates in Table \ref{tab:ppl_std}.
+It can be observed that for all datasets, the standard deviation of perplexity for manual templates is higher than that of automatic templates, showing that perplexity is more useful when the templates are of higher diversity.

-If we compare manual-methods with auto-methods, we can notice that the performance of manual generated templates are better than automatically generated templates, again, verifying the significance of providing useful domain-related promptings.
-We suspect that the quality of automatically generated templates is limited by the capacity of pre-trained T5.
-We believe that this can be improved by changing T5 backbone or resorting to other methods that consider automatically generating continuous templates leveraging annotation information \cite{lester-etal-2021-power,liu2021gpt,li-liang-2021-prefix,liu-etal-2022-p}.
+It is suspected that the quality of the automatically generated templates is constrained by the capacity of the pre-trained T5 model.
+We believe that this can be improved by changing the T5 backbone or resorting to other methods that automatically generate templates using annotation information \cite{lester-etal-2021-power,liu2021gpt,li-liang-2021-prefix,liu-etal-2022-p}.
+We leave these explorations for future work.

-Finally, if we compare our best performing method (Manual-PPL) with other zero-shot methods.
-We find out our method surpasses state-of-the-art performance in two out of four datasets, and can be competitive with state-of-the-art methods in the rest datasets.
-This again shows that it is effective to use perplexity to sort and select promptings.
+\paragraph{Comparison to state-of-the-art approaches:} We compare our best performing method (MPerplectionR) with other state-of-the-art zero-shot methods, results are shown in Table \ref{tab:vs_sota}.
+We find that the performance of Perplection consistently surpasses Zero-PET for all datasets by a large margin except for \emph{TNEWS}, and is competitive with NSP-BERT in some datasets such as \emph{DOUBAN} (60.74 vs. 60.85).
+Note that both Zero-PET and NSP-BERT used a human-annotated development set to select the most suitable templates while Perplection does not require any annotated data.